curv3d/curv/docs/language/Grammar.rst

     ``{``\ *field_generator*\ ``}`` is a record constructor.

 An action can be used in a statement or definition context.
-An expression can be used in any context requiring an element generator.
+An expression can be used in any context requiring a value generator.

 Programs
 --------